Y-Elsayed/Webly/README.md

 **Webly** is a modular, GenAI-powered web crawling and knowledge extraction framework.
 It transforms any website into a structured, searchable knowledge base — enabling intelligent search, chatbots, and Retrieval-Augmented Generation (RAG) pipelines.

-> _"Webly makes it feel like the website itself is answering your questions."_
+> _"Webly makes it feel like the website itself is answering your questions."_ (By: Me)

 ---